Advanced Evaluation for Model Performance

 Next to the Metrics Tab, you can now select a new feature which shows sample inference by the model at evaluation checkpoints through direct comparison between Ground Truth and Checkpoint Prediction.
 On the Controls Panel on the right, you can hide and show the labels, display the tag name as well as the confidence metric for how confident the model is in the prediction, as well as a sliding bar to compare inference at each evaluation checkpoint for the same image to analyse how the model is progressing in learning to perform your chosen tasks.

-The image below displays an example of the Evaluation Preview page.
+The image below displays an example of the advanced evaluation page.

 Confusion Matrix